Is Picking Up a Toddler Safe While You Are Pregnant?

 Considerations

-It's easier to give up lifting other toddlers than your own child, but there are other ways to show your child affection if you can't pick him up because you're too uncomfortable or because your doctor advises against it.
-Encourage your toddler to hold your hand or use a stroller when you're walking instead of carrying him, and make sure you give your child plenty of cuddles on your lap or sitting beside you on a couch or chair.
+It's easier to give up lifting other toddlers than your own child.
+Fortunately, there are other ways to show your child affection if you can't pick him up because you're too uncomfortable or because your doctor advises against it.
+Instead of carrying your toddler, encourage him to hold your hand or use a stroller when you're walking, and make sure you give your child plenty of cuddles on your lap or while he's sitting beside you on a couch or chair.